-- 2.3 Substance Abuse residential services shall include the following:

 - Biopsychosocial Assessments;

 - Treatment plan development;

 - Treatment Plan/ Review;

 - Urine Drug Screening;

-Psychotherapeutic Treatment to include:
+- Psychotherapeutic Treatment to include:

-- individual sessions,
+individual sessions.

-- group sessions,
+group sessions, and

-- and case consultations;
+case consultations;

-- crisis intervention;

-- referral for Psychiatric Evaluation and Treatment; and

-- Other services as deemed clinically appropriate.
+- crisis intervention: - referral for Psychiatric Evaluation and Treatment: and - Other services as deemed clinically appropriate.

 With the exception of counseling, it is not intended that all services listed below be provided.
 However, services shall be provided in accordance with the needs of the client as identified in the treatment plan as follows: